There are several ways how to put your own label on clothing.

-Without any further ado, here they are: 5 ways to put tags on clothing.
+Without any further ado, here they are: 8 best answers to How to put your own labels on clothing.

-The techniques may vary, but there are only 2 options, for attaching your labels to sweaters, shorts, pants, shirts, t-shirts, dress or whatever type of cloth you be producing or planning to sell:
+The techniques may vary, but there are only 2 options, for attaching your labels to sweaters, shorts, pants, shirts, t-shirts, dress or whatever type of clothing line you be producing or planning to sell: hand sewing and machine sewing.

 This is an excelent choice for those with a lot of time and patience.
 Nevertheless it is not recommended for labeling a large amount of clothing products.
-If that’s your case pass on directly to the next bullet, otherwise you will enjoy the following video tutorial.
+If that’s your case pass on directly to the next bullet.

 TIP: Save time by pulling the thread thru the back of the label, instead of cutting it.